Skip to content

 After the parameters are saved, you can test the connection to the JDisc database with the Check connection button.

-Discovery Settings#
+Discovery settings#

 The user can activate a scan with the configured JDisc instance with i-doit.
 For this purpose, the JDisc Discovery web service is used, provided it is installed and activated.